dlf2pcuso4/dlf2p-website/README.md

 - Bug fix: Cards without images no longer crash the webpage, and are now displayed with a default image instead

 V0.2:

 - Card info overlay added for deck display
 - Decks can now be renamed
 - Changes to url parameters ("deckcode" replaced with "d")

 V1.0:

 - Webpages made
   - index
   - f2p-decks
   - kog-decks
-  - guides (temporary)
+  - guides
   - best-techs
+  - articles
+  - article editor
 - Navigation menu in all pages
 - Duel Links exclusive cards can now be added to a deck
-- Changes to url parameters ("x" replaced with "_", and DL exclusives being added at the end of URL)
+- Changes to url parameters ("x" replaced with "\_", and DL exclusives being added at the end of URL)